tlgs/blog/content/2021-03-20_hello-world.md

 This unfortunately means that we miss out on other interesting languages such as Lua, Zig, Crystal, D, or Nim.

-When judging each language I looked at would _should be_ the idiomatic version of the program.
+When judging each language I looked at what _should be_ the idiomatic version of the program.
-For those I'm not familiar with I visited the language's project page and searched for their recommended example.
+For those I'm not familiar with, I visited the language's project page and searched for their recommended example.
 If there was none (which I see as a bad sign), I looked at any linked 'Getting Started' resources.